Shriya Pilgaonkar: Early work (2012–2017)

-Following her role in Ekulti Ek, Pilgaonkar participated in other stage and film projects.
-She was approached by theatre veteran actor Akarsh Khurana to star in Internal Affairs and Common People.
-After appearing in both, she received an opportunity to work in the French film Un plus une, helmed by Oscar-winning director Claude Lelouch.
+Following her role in Ekulti Ek, she starred in plays, Internal Affairs and Common People.
+She then worked in the French film Un plus une, helmed by Oscar-winning director Claude Lelouch.
 In the film, she played the role of Ayanna, an Indian dancer, and actor.

-Pilgaonkar made her Bollywood debut in the 2016 film Fan, written and directed by Maneesh Sharma and produced by Aditya Chopra through Yash Raj Films.
+Pilgaonkar made her Bollywood debut in the 2016 film Fan.
 Pilgaonkar was selected for her role from the audition of 750 girls conducted by Maneesh Sharma, and she considered getting a role alongside Shah Rukh Khan a big breakthrough.
 In the film, she plays the role of Neha, a Delhi-based call center girl, and Gaurav's friend.
-She was shooting for both the films Fan and Un plus une at the same time.
 After the release of Fan, Pilgaonkar was overwhelmed by the response.
-Of the reception of the film, she said, "Honestly, I did not want to have any expectation because it was a small role and we had two Shah Rukhs in the film but I am so happy that everyone took notice and has acknowledged my performance."
+Taran Adarsh from Bollywood Hungama termed her "wonderful".

+Breakthrough (2018–2020)

-In 2018, Shriya played the role of Sweety Gupta in the Amazon Prime India show Mirzapur.
-The show was a massive success, and Shriya soon became a popular face among the masses.
-Shriya later confirmed that her character wouldn't be returning after the first season.
-In 2020, she appeared on two Voot shows: The Gone Game and Crackdown.
+Pilgaonkar played a strong and independent woman Sweety Gupta opposite Ali Fazal, in the series Mirzapur.
+Saraswati Datar of The News Minute noted, "Shriya as Sweety put in a great performance, but her role is woefully underwritten and unidimensional."
+The series was a massive success, and became a breakthrough for her, however she later confirmed that her character wouldn't be returning after the first season.
+In 2019, she did the film House Arrest with Fazal.

-Director and producer
+In 2020, she first played Nimmo alongside Sunny Kaushal in Bhangra Paa Le, which received negative reviews.
+In the same year, she played a social media influencer, Suhani in the first season of The Gone Game and a RAW agent Divya in Crackdown.
+She received positive response for both the series, and India Today stated that she "impresses" as Divya aka Mariam.
+Her only work in 2021, was the bilingual film Kaadan.